mpaviotti/mpaviotti.github.com/index.markdown

 layout: page
 ---

-I am currently a postdoc researcher (RA) at Imperial College London (UK) in the [Functional Programming group][func-group] and Visiting Researcher at University of Kent where I was previously an RA.
+I am currently Senior Research Associate (senior postdoc) at University of Kent working in the [Granule Project](https://granule-project.github.io).
+I was previously a Research Associate (RA) at Imperial College London (UK) in the [Functional Programming group][func-group] and Visiting Researcher at University of Kent where I was previously an RA.

 I did my Ph.D. at ITU Copenhagen (Denmark) in 2016 on [Denotational Semantics in Synthetic Guarded Domain Theory][phdthesis].
 I also spent six months of my Ph.D. at Aarhus University within the Logic and Semantics Group.